Welcome to today's edition of the Rush 24-7 podcast.

 Rush is away today, but he will be back live on Wednesday to take you through the end of the week with full throttle, premium strength, excellence in broadcasting.

-Carmageddon is apparently over in uh in Los Angeles, Highway 405.
+1-800-282-2882, Carmageddon is apparently over in Los Angeles, Highway 405.

-Apparently uh everything is back to normal there.
+Apparently, everything is back to normal there.

-Freeways, freeways in California, aren't they for?
+Freeways, freeways in California, aren't they?

-I'd love to have a freeway here in this part of Northern.
+I'd love to have a freeway here in this part of northern.

 I'd love to have a Carmageddon.

-I thought it was gonna be like, you know, Carmageddon in Paris when it's like uh uh big public holiday there and in some of the uh livelier livier barn lieues of Paris, the youths, the quote, youths, unquote, as the discreet French media say, light up all the Renault and uh citrons.
+And in some of the livelier bon lure of Paris, the youths, the quote youths, unquote, as the discreet French media say, light up all the Renault and citroens.

-It's very it's very annoying.
+It's very annoying.

 Don't call my bluff.

-Uh he's the grown-up in the room.
+He's the grown-up in the room.

 He's fiscally prudent.